 מאה לבבות לא מספיקים מכדי להחזיק את האהבה שאני מרגישה כלפיך

-The theme and image in this painting were inspired by King Solomon's passionate lyrical poetry in the "Song of Songs."
+The painting's theme and imagery draw inspiration from the passionate lyrical poetry found in King Solomon's "Song of Songs."

-The art presentation includes and expands on Rabbi Lord Jonathan Sacks' concept of the Seasons of Love.
+Rabbi Lord Jonathan Sacks' notion of the Seasons of Love.

 People of the Book: